A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Fusion of Dialogue Systems

-The progression of task-oriented end-to-end dialogue systems has been characterized by notable developments in several key areas.
-As dialogue systems evolved, encompassing the data and tasks, there emerged a growing emphasis on their evaluation in settings that better simulate real-world scenarios.
+Building on these task- and data-level fusions, the evolution of task-oriented end-to-end dialogue systems also emphasizes more realistic evaluation scenarios.
 There are some works that recognize the inherent challenge of realistic settings, such as UBAR \citep{yang2021ubar} is evaluated as a fully end-to-end task-oriented dialogue system where its dialog context has access to user utterances and all content it generated such as belief states, system acts, and system responses.
 Nonetheless, many studies directly assess the performance of different methods either employing various backbones or incorporating additional data \citep{peng-etal-2021-soloist,su-etal-2022-multi,kulhanek-etal-2021-augpt}.
 Given that the choice of pre-trained language models (PLMs) and the pre-training data significantly impact the final performance, the comparison is not that fair, which underscored the necessity for benchmarking in more realistic and fair settings.

-The evolution of task-oriented end-to-end dialogue systems has been marked by significant advancements in data, the unification of different tasks, a transition to more realistic settings, and sequence-to-sequence modeling.
-As the understanding and generation capability of language models keep improving with the scaling of data size and model size, the future holds promise for more versatile and effective task-oriented dialogue systems that can understand and respond to user needs in a wide range of domains and languages \citep{mine_mir,systematic_survey}.
-More details can be found in the corresponding survey paper \citep{qin2023endtoend}.
+The evolution of task-oriented end-to-end dialogue systems has been marked by significant advancements in data, task and evaluations, which offers notable advantages and also potential limitations.
+On the positive side, unifying sub-tasks such as NLU, DST, DPL and NLG into a single model reduces cascading errors found in modular pipelines by enabling joint optimization and mitigating the propagation of misalignments between components.
+Moreover, the unified training format enhances scalability and generalizability, allowing these systems to adapt more effectively to unseen tasks and domains.
+In contrast, there are still some limitations in terms of data curation and evaluation.
+To train the model in an end-to-end manner on diverse tasks, it is necessary to maintain a unified data format and pool, leading to increased costs in data curation and annotation.
+Besides that, evaluating and optimizing such integrated systems becomes more complex since it is difficult to optimize each sub-module independently.
+Nevertheless, as the understanding and generation capability of language models keep improving with the scaling of data size and model size, the future holds promise for more versatile and effective task-oriented dialogue systems that can understand and respond to user needs in a wide range of domains and languages \citep{mine_mir,systematic_survey}.
+More details can be found in the corresponding survey paper \citep{qin-etal-2023-end}.